Crockpot Chickpea Curry

 Once I learned to make chapatis sitting on a dirt floor, over a small stone table.
 Another time, I learned to make a classic chickpea curry dish in a hanging ceramic vessel over a campfire.

-Today’s Crockpot Chickpea Curry Recipe is a nod to the bright yellow aromatic chickpea curry I learned to make so many years ago.
+This Crockpot Chickpea Curry Recipe is a nod to the bright yellow aromatic chickpea curry I learned to make so many years ago.

 The fragrant silky sauce is the perfect complement to the hearty chickpeas and sweet potatoes.
+Served over rice and scooped up with fresh naan, this satisfying and healthy meal is absolute comfort food.

 - Honey – To offer a touch of sweetness to offset the spices.
+(Use agave for a vegan version.)

 - Fresh Ginger – For a punch of spicy-sweet flavor.